 A useful link for cruisers to further pirate information is http://www.onpassage.com/Emergency_Medical/Pirate_attacks.htm

-Treasure Isle is about pirates it was the show I directed for the BBC little knowing......
+Treasure Island by RLS is about pirates it was the show I directed for the BBC little knowing......